-Another point is that the return to capital benefits owners who don't live in your community.
+Another important point is that the return to capital benefits owners who don't live in your community.
 For more on this subject, see our pages on economic development and especially the theory of economic base.

 Volume purchasing power is an understandable factor in being able to offer a low price, and the local mom and pop stores simply won't be able to compete on the basis of price any more.
 That's an economic problem and one that the clever retailer will have to figure out for himself or herself.
 A website about communities won't be able to offer much help there, although you can see the retail attraction, streetscape, and downtown redevelopment pages for more about how to create attractive retail districts.

 But cities and towns that appreciate good urban design principles and place making will find much to fault in the typical big box layout, as described above.

 Below we are listing some requirements that we have used, or seen our colleagues in nearby cities use, to combat the big box store look.

 1. Require some architectural detail.
 Specifically, require what the architects call articulation.
 On a building above 20,000 square feet, just to be on the safe side, you'll need some protrusions and recesses.
 You'll need some pattern other than just a uniform surface of fake stucco, and that should be approved by the planning commission or other design review commission.